brunoruviaro/ardour4-tutorial/_posts/2014-08-17-creating-looped-sections.md

 **Consolidate Range** ("writes it in stone", does not allow you to separate them later).

-If are still planning on making alterations to the rhythm (adding, removing, or moving individual regions), it may be better to use the **Combine** regions option.
+If you are still planning on making alterations to the rhythm (adding, removing, or moving individual regions), it may be better to use the **Combine** regions option.
 If you like the sequence the way it is and don't want or don't care to have the ability to separate them later, use